O-X-L/ansible-opnsense/docs/source/modules/bind.rst

 Mass-Manage
 ===========

-If you want to mass-manage DNS records - use the ansibleguy.opnsense.bind_record_multi module.
+If you want to mass-manage DNS records - use the ansibleguy.opnsense.bind_record module.
 It scales better for that use-case!

 For other modules: